Types of Burrs by Machining Process

 Fig. 2.
 Burr formation mechanism (a) Poisson burr (considering the cutting tool as a cylinder); (b) Rollover burr; (c) Tear burr; (d) Cut-off burr.
 Source: Adapted from [4].
 Source: Researchgate.net

-Next week we’ll dig into how burrs are categorized.
-Combined, all this data on burrs can help you make the most informed choice when choosing a deburring method.
+In our next installment, we’ll dig into how burrs are categorized.
+Looking at all of this data combined can help you make the most informed choice when choosing a deburring method.

 Sugino JCC Systems